Treasures in the underbrush - foraging with Niki Sjölund

 "Oh, lots of great things.
 A little-known fact is that you can actually find both cloudberry and cranberry in marshlands on the outskirts of Stockholm.
 And there’s much to be found in any common garden as well; goutweed, chickweed, nettle, and garlic mustard for example.
 Basically plants that many consider as weeds, but actually taste great".

 Edible mushrooms in Sweden are plentiful and delicious.
 But of the 10 000 wild mushroom species, only 100 are safe to eat.
-Many are inedible and taste terrible, and some are down-right poisonous and deadly.
+Many are inedible and taste terrible, and some are downright poisonous and deadly.

-Considering that your network connection might be unreliable out in the woods, a good book might be preferable.
+A smartphone might come in handy to identify the mushrooms of course.
+But considering that your network connection might be unreliable out in the woods, a good book might be preferable.

 Still unsure about a mushroom?
 Leave it alone!